hiiambobby/Software-Engineering-1403-01_G1/Readme.md

 Please just change your folder and put all the items related to your project in the same folder.
 If you need to change the rest of the sections, please ensure [coordination first](#question-or-problem).

-### Question or Problem?

-Your inquiries and feedback are always welcome.
-For any questions or concerns, please reach out via Telegram to: [@k3rn3lpanic](https://t.me/k3rn3lpanic).

 ## Submitting a Pull Request